We review Rose Prick, a floral chypre Eau de Parfum (EDP) from Tom Ford’s Private Blend collection.

-The seasoned salesperson at the department store will tell you that it is a name aimed at young and moneyed professional women who are not afraid to express their femininity in a bold and aggressive way that redefines the gender boundaries drawn by the patriarchy of an earlier generation.
+The seasoned salesperson at the department store will tell you that it is a name aimed at young professionals who are not afraid to express their sexuality in a bold and aggressive way that redefines the gender boundaries drawn by the patriarchy of an earlier generation.

 This is a seduce-and-destroy type of perfume.
 It’s your little weapon when you want to make men weak in the knees.
 I know it’s marketed as genderless, and it is, but it definitely leans toward the feminine character.

-Yes, guys can pull off wearing it, especially if they’ve got a “yin/yang” situation going on, and they’re well in touch with their femininity.
+Nevertheless, guys can still pull off wearing it.
 If you are the kind of man who likes to rock a rose scent, more power to you!
 You will stand out in the crowd in the most alluring way possible.